This article is part of the “Save More Series,” which comprises of 4 articles. Read part 2, part 3, and part 4 for more information.

 1. Try shopping online.

+A great way to start creating a budget grocery list for family is to try shopping online.
 Most major grocery store chains now offer online ordering.
 You can place your order via your phone or laptop and then head to the store for quick, curbside pick-up.
 Not only does this mean avoiding the weekend grocery store crowds (and lines), but it also allows you to price-shop for your items.
 Use the search filters to find products you need, then sort by price.
 Choose the lowest-cost items, discounted ones or those on sale for the week.

 2. Plan your meals with a budget in mind.